-I finished the batten board ( image under number 2) in our dining room but then my son shirt snags it and snapped the panel.
+I finished the batten board ( image under number 2) in our dining room but then my son’s shirt snags it and snaps the panel.
 So, it’s another project that I must finish.

 #12 Organize the Entryway

-Once the stay at home order is all over you need to have a system that works.
+Once the stay-at-home order is all over you, you need to have a system that works.

 Related: 24 DIY Command Center Ideas